pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/caniuse.md

 - `feature`

    Required.
-For correct values, refer to [caniuse-embed.vercel.app](https://caniuse-embed.vercel.app/zh-CN)
+For correct values, please refer to [caniuse-embed.vercel.app](https://caniuse-embed.vercel.app/zh-CN).

 - `{browser_versions}`

   Optional.
-The support status of the feature across multiple browser versions.
+Specifies the support status of the current feature across multiple browser versions.

   Default value: `{-2,1}`

-  Format: `{past,future}` with values ranging from `-5 ~ 3`
+  Format: `{past,future}` Value range: `-5 ~ 3`

-  - Less than `0` indicates support below the current browser version
+  - Values less than `0` indicate support status for browser versions lower than the current one.
-  - `0` indicates support at the current browser version
+  - `0` indicates the support status for the current browser version.
-  - Greater than `0` indicates support above the current browser version
+  - Values greater than `0` indicate support status for browser versions higher than the current one.

 - `embed_type`